Becoming good stewards of god's creation

 "With God’s Help: Truth, Trust, and Transformation in Christ"

 The Reverend Lester V. Mackenzie was appointed by Presiding Bishop Sean Rowe as Chief of Mission Program for the Episcopal Church in November of last year.
 In this new role, he supports bishops and dioceses, diocesan networks, and church organizations by strategizing, coordinating, and building capacity for ministries of racial reconciliation, creation care, formation, and evangelism, and other key mission priorities.
 A graduate of Virginia Theological Seminary in 2007 and 2023, he served until his appointment on the churchwide staff as rector of St. Mary’s, Laguna Beach, in the Diocese of Los Angeles.
 While a rector, he served in many diocesan leadership roles, including as president of the standing committee, as well as a deputy to General Convention, where he is well known as chaplain to the House of Deputies.
 Lester is a native of South Africa and a third-generation Anglican priest, and as he often says, he was nurtured in the womb of freedom, the South African Anglican Church, during the time of apartheid in Johannesburg and Cape Town.
-He was raised by his grandfather, Bishop Edward Mackenzie, a suffragan of Cape Town who served in ministry with Archbishop Desmond Tutu
+He was raised by his grandfather, Bishop Edward Mackenzie, a suffragan of Cape Town who served in ministry with Archbishop Desmond Tutu.

 Full Convention & Festival Agenda